gogainda/customwrapper/README.md

 Also, you can modify wrapper template, just  click on Advanced prop. in pop up window

-*Custom wrapper plugin for tinymce-rails gem* *!!Tested only with https://github.com/spohlenz/tinymce-rails gem, may be works with original tiny mce, i didnt check it!!*

 How to use it with Ruby on Rails projects